-- Total Revenue.
-Our projections reflect a compound annual growth rate (CAGR) of 3.8% in revenue for 2027-2033, mainly driven by the construction and beginning of operation of the Project, which is expected to be fully completed by 2Q26 and stabilized by 4Q27.
-This revenue CAGR reflects the expected stabilized core occupancy rate (does not consider summer period) of 97.0% (90.6% total occupancy rate) and an average rent of EUR€1,921 for 2027-2033 with a monthly rent of EUR€2,033. - NOI Levels.
-We are anticipating that the Company will reach EUR€\$10.5m for 2033 with a stabilized NOI margin of 79.2%.
-We expect an average growth rate of 2.0% in operating expenses for 2027-2033. - FCF Growth.
-We expect our FCF estimate to reach EUR€\$10.5m in 2033.
-This is driven entirely by the NOI levels and minimal working capital requirements. - Investment.
-Regarding net investment in the Project, we estimate it will realize a total investment of EUR€\$112.3m according to the budget shared by the third party.

-- Debt Structure.
-Under a baseline scenario, we expect the Company to reach EUR€\$101.9m of gross debt and EUR€\$84.0m of net debt in 2033.
-We anticipate refinancing both the EUR€\$73.9m Senior Loan and EUR€\$28.0m Mezzanine Loan in September 2027 at their initial maturity date.
-For this refinancing loan, we consider a five-maturity and a lower pricing given a lower construction risk.
-We also consider another refinancing in 2032. - Equity Injections.
-We assume the guarantor will inject additional EUR€\$8.0m to fund interest payments and preserve minimum cash levels.
+- Revenue.
+A compound annual growth rate (CAGR) of 3.8% in revenue for 2027-2033 is reflected in our projections, mainly driven by the construction and beginning of operation of the Project, for which full completion is expected by 2Q26 and stabilization by 4Q27.
+This revenue CAGR assumes a stabilized core occupancy rate of 97.0% (90.6% total occupancy rate) and an average monthly rent of €2,033 for the period for 2033. - Net Operating Income (NOI) Levels.
+We anticipate that the Company will reach €10.5m by 2033, with a stabilized NOI margin of 79.2%.
+We expect an average operating expense growth rate of 2.0% from 2027 to 2033. - FCF Growth.
+We anticipate that FCF projection will amount to €\$10.5m by 2033.
+This projection is driven entirely by NOI levels and minimal working capital requirements. - Investment.
+Regarding the Project's net investment, we estimate that it will receive a total investment of €105.8m. - Debt Structure.
+Under a baseline scenario, we expect the Company to have gross debt of €\$97.9m and net debt of €\$91.3m in 2033.
+We anticipate refinancing the €\$73.9m Senior Loan and the €28.0m Mezzanine Loan in September 2027, when they reach their initial maturity date.
+For this refinancing unitranche loan, we are considering a five-year maturity and lower pricing due to construction risk mitigation.
+We are also considering another refinancing event in 2032.
+Both bullet amounts are considered as part of the debt service for those years.